Children's Hospital Colorado

 What is endometriosis?

 Endometriosis is a condition that occurs when tissue from the inner lining of the uterus (called the endometrium) spreads outside of the uterus.
 This tissue continues to act as it would inside the uterus during the menstrual cycle — thickening, breaking down and sometimes bleeding.
-The tissue causes inflammation and irritation resulting in pain, especially during a woman's period.
+The tissue causes inflammation and irritation resulting in pain, especially during a menstrual period.

-Endometriosis can affect women of any reproductive age, from their first period to menopause.
+Endometriosis can affect females of any reproductive age, from their first period to menopause.
 Most commonly, endometrial tissue spreads to the ovaries, fallopian tubes, outer lining of the uterus and surrounding pelvic tissues.
 Endometriosis can cause inflammation and scarring, and without treatment, it will usually persist and worsen over the reproductive years.

 Endometriosis